PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: Related Work

 \section{Related Work}

-\paragraph{Interpretation of LLMs} Prior research has shown that attention matrices in LLMs are typically sparse~\cite{chen2024image,xiao2023efficient,zhang2024h2o}, focusing disproportionately on a few tokens.
-For instance, \citet{xiao2023efficient} identified an ``attention sink'' phenomenon, where maintaining the Key and Value (KV) states of the first few tokens can substantially restore the performance of windowed attention, despite these tokens not being semantically crucial.
-Similarly, \citet{sun2024massive} identified a ``massive activations'' pattern, where a minority of activations show significantly larger values than others within LLMs.
-Interestingly, these values remain relatively constant across different inputs and act as critical bias terms in the model.

-Further explorations in this field reveal distinct patterns across various attention heads and layers. \citet{li2024snapkv} observed that certain attention heads consistently target specific prompt attention features during decoding.
-Additionally, \citet{wang2023label} discovered that in In-Context Learning scenarios, label words in demonstration examples serve as semantic anchors.
-In the lower layers of an LLM, shallow semantic information coalesces around these label words, which subsequently guide the LLMs’ final output predictions by serving as reference points.
-Recently, \citet{wu2024retrieval} revealed that a special type of attention head, the so-called retrieval head, is largely responsible for retrieving information.
-Inspired by these findings that the attention mechanism exhibits varying behaviors across different layers, we discovered that ``Massive Activation'' does not consistently manifest across all layers in long context sequences; instead, it predominantly occurs in the upper layers.
-Additionally, we identified a novel trend of information aggregation specific to long-context inputs, which will be further explained in \Scref{section:observation}.

-\paragraph{KV Cache Compression} There has been a growing interest in addressing LLMs' memory constraints on processing long context inputs.
-FastGen~\cite{ge2023model} introduces an adaptive KV cache management strategy that optimizes memory use by tailoring retention tactics to the specific nature of attention heads.
-This method involves evicting long-range contexts from heads that prioritize local interactions, discarding non-special tokens from heads focused on special tokens, and maintaining a standard KV cache for heads that engage broadly across tokens.
-SnapKV~\cite{li2024snapkv} improves efficiency by compressing KV caches via selecting/clustering significant KV positions based on their attention scores.
-Heavy Hitter Oracle (H2O)~\cite{zhang2024h2o} implements a dynamic eviction policy that effectively balances the retention of recent and historically significant tokens, optimizing memory usage while preserving essential information.
-StreamingLLM~\cite{xiao2023efficient} enables LLMs trained on finite attention windows to handle infinite sequence lengths without fine-tuning, thus expanding the models' applicability to broader contexts.
-LM-Infinite~\cite{han2023lm} allows LLMs pre-trained with 2K or 4K-long segments to generalize to up to 200M length inputs while retaining perplexity without parameter updates.
+There has been a growing interest in addressing LLMs' memory constraints on processing long context inputs.
+FastGen~\citep{ge2023model} introduces an adaptive KV cache management strategy that optimizes memory use by tailoring retention tactics to the specific nature of attention heads.
+SnapKV~\citep{li2024snapkv} improves efficiency by compressing KV caches via selecting/clustering significant KV positions based on their attention scores.
+Heavy Hitter Oracle (H2O)~\citep{zhang2024h2o} implements a dynamic eviction policy that effectively balances the retention of recent and historically significant tokens, optimizing memory usage while preserving essential information.
+StreamingLLM~\citep{xiao2023efficient} enables LLMs trained on finite attention windows to handle infinite sequence lengths without fine-tuning, thus expanding the models' applicability to broader contexts.